Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Discussion

-In the reverse formulation of the model, we use the trained model to trace the emissions from all the direction around each weather monitoring station.
-We use the second part of the trained model by considering the real concentration data along with the weather parameters to track emissions and possible sources (replace the input $u_{\bar{\Theta}}$ in Eq. \eqref{eq:champ_rev} with true CH$_4$ concentration data).
-Due to the dataset being built on a restricted range of wind direction, the trained model is independent of the range direction is used for validation.
-Thus, for sources such as OSTPs (or other sources emitting CH$_4$ from diluent degradation) the model can be used as a tool track emissions using CH$_4$ concentration measurements from weather stations around them.
-For each year, we use our model to trace source emissions around each of the weather stations in consideration.
-Since abandoned ponds and EPLs are often ignored as sources, our goal is to monitored these tailings for emissions.
-While all ponds may not be equally active in emitting CH$_4$, the model suggests specific directions that need to be monitored as significant sources of emissions.
-A thorough analysis of emissions over four years shows that emissions from active OSTPs are not only increasing every year, some of the other inactive ponds/EPLs such as WIP and Pond 5 could also be significant sources of CH$_4$ emissions.
-We found that the predicted emissions using our model were at least 20\% more than the estimates in official reports \cite{fftreports,emmreports}, where we consider the emission fraction from the reports based on Fine Fluid Tailings (FFT) volume of the OSTP.
-Other research works \cite{liggio2019measured,chan2020eight} also support our evidence of emission under-reporting in the oil sands industry.
-Finally, We also used this model to compute the required level of emissions to reduce CH$_4$ concentrations in the region.
-It was found that in order to attain the target of atmospheric CH$_4$ concentrations around each weather, maximum emissions needed to be reduced from the direction of OSTPs.
-Building on the idea that emission reduction should also lead to reduced concentrations, it could take between 3-35\% emission reduction to see improved air quality.
+In the reverse formulation of the model, we use the trained model to monitor emissions from all the direction around each weather monitoring station.
+We consider the real concentration data along with the weather parameters inside the trained model to track emissions and possible sources (replace the input $u_{\bar{\Theta}}$ in Eq. \eqref{eq:DIRNN_rev} with true CH$_4$ concentration data).
+Thus, for sources such as OSTPs (or other sources emitting CH$_4$ from diluent degradation) the model can be used as a tool to monitor emissions around weather stations.
+Since abandoned ponds and EPLs are often ignored as sources, our goal is also to monitor these tailings for emissions.
+A thorough analysis of emissions over four years in Figure \ref{fig:emm_track} shows that emissions from active OSTPs are not only increasing every year, some of the other inactive ponds/EPLs such as WIP and Pond 5 could also be significant sources of CH$_4$ emissions.
+Overall, our estimates show an underestimation in official reports \citep{nir,emmreports} atleast by a factor of three.